 3. Dictionary – perfect for looking up words that you don’t fully understand as you study your Bible.
 I often use a regular oxford dictionary but if your concordance doesn’t have one I highly recommend getting a Bible dictionary.
 These are great for looking up the original Greek/Hebrew words in scripture.

 4. Journals – you want to have a place to keep all your notes organized in one place.
 I love using journals for my studies.
 You can go as simple as a notebook with paper or a composition book.
 Moleskins are great and very reasonable.

 I like to spend a few extra bucks and get the really pretty journals.
 They make awesome gifts too!

 5. Pencils and Pens – you want to have something to write in your journal with and also pens and pencils that won’t bleed through the pages of your Bible.
 These are my favorite colored pencils for marking in my Bible.
 And when it comes to pens, hands down micron fine tip pens are the best.

-11. Promise Keeper Bible Study – you will study Psalm 23 to uncover all the promises that God makes to each of us during hard times.
+10. Promise Keeper Online Course – you will study Psalm 23 to uncover all the promises that God makes to each of us during hard times.
 You’ll understand God’s character by studying His names and learn how to stand on those promises in prayer.